Configure a dataflow for a cloud storage batch connector in the UI

-A UTC timestamp for which the very first ingestion will occur.
+A UTC timestamp indicating when the very first ingestion is set to occur.

-Provide values for the schedule and click Next .
+Provide values for the schedule and select Next .

-The Name flow step appears, allowing you to name and give a brief description about your new dataflow.
+The Dataflow detail step appears, allowing you to name and give a brief description about your new dataflow.

-Provide values for the dataflow and click Next .
+Provide values for the dataflow and select Next .